 Call 3–5 solar companies for free, itemized quotes.
 The quotes should describe all costs and specify the solar equipment included.
 Reviewing multiple quotes helps identify the most cost-effective option for your budget.

 Quality solar installations should come with comprehensive workmanship and performance guarantees.
 The workmanship warranty covers any installation problems such as poor wiring, cracks in the panels, or poor alignment.
 The performance guarantee ensures a specific energy output level.
-Strong guarantees indicate that a solar installer trusts its installations.
+Strong warranties indicate that a solar installer trusts its installations.

 Incentive Amount: